Key staff

 Dr Anna Tottman

 Anna is a Neonatologist who trained in the UK, New Zealand and Australia.
-She has a special interest in early life nutrition and glycaemia and completed her PhD at the Liggins Institute, University of Auckland, investigating long-term neurodevelopmental and metabolic outcomes in children born very preterm.
-She is a member of the RWH Neonatal nutrition working group, and also provides outpatient follow up to the high risk infants cared for under the Women's Alcohol and Drug Service.
+She has a special interest in early life nutrition, neurodevelopment, and the impact of early adversity on lifelong mental and physical health.
+She chairs the RWH Neonatal nutrition and feeding working group, and provides care to infants with prenatal drug and alcohol exposures in the First Thousand Days Clinic-Women’s Alcohol and Drug Service.

 Karli Trevaud